danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-30-slugify-a-string.md

 }
 ```

-The extension above lower-cases the entire string, then separates it into characters using the provided character set, then filters out any empty components, then finally joins the remaining ones.
+This code lower-cases the string, separates it into characters using the provided character set, filters out any empty components, then finally joins the remaining ones.

+This provides you with a nice default slug format, that can be customized when needed.

 ## Conclusion